 TOEFL or IELTS scores must be no older than one year at the time of application.

-You will be required to upload a scanned or electronically generated unofficial transcript from each post-secondary institution attended as part of the application.
-Provide a copy of the diploma if the transcript does not list awarded degree.
+You are required to upload a scanned or electronically generated unofficial transcript from each post-secondary institution attended as part of the application.
+Provide a copy of your diploma if your transcript does not list the degree awarded.

-If you are admitted, a final, official transcript from each institution will still be required before you may enroll.
+If you are admitted, a final, official transcript from each institution is still required before you can enroll.
 If your undergraduate degree is still in progress, please upload current transcripts at the time of application.
-If you are admitted and choose to attend WWU you will be required to submit a final official transcript showing the award of the baccalaureate degree prior to registration
+If you are admitted and choose to attend WWU, you will be required to submit a final official transcript showing the award of the baccalaureate degree prior to registration.

 - Documents must be issued within the last two years at the time of application.

 - To be considered official, transcripts must be in sealed envelopes prepared by the university or college; attested / certified copies prepared by the institution may be accepted if originals cannot be provided by the institution.

 - All transcripts and diplomas must be translated into English by the institution, Ministry of Education (or equivalent), or an accredited agency.